Alt S.A.R.L. Next Sells 805,227 Shares of Altice USA, Inc. (NYSE:ATUS) Stock

 Altice USA, Inc. (NYSE:ATUS – Get Free Report) Director Alt S.A.R.L.
-Next sold 805,227 shares of the business’s stock in a transaction that occurred on Tuesday, December 3rd.
+Next sold 805,227 shares of the business’s stock in a transaction dated Thursday, December 5th.
 The stock was sold at an average price of $24.50, for a total value of $19,728,061.50.
-Following the transaction, the director now owns 17,925,096 shares of the company’s stock, valued at approximately $439,164,852.
-This represents a 4.30 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Following the sale, the director now directly owns 16,314,642 shares of the company’s stock, valued at $399,708,729.
+This represents a 4.70 % decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Alt S.A.R.L.
 Next also recently made the following trade(s):